 Are you tired of standing in a pool of water during your shower?
 Do you find yourself constantly using a plunger to unclog your shower drain?
 A slow shower drain can be frustrating and inconvenient, but the causes may surprise you.
-In this article, we will explore the unexpected causes of slow shower drain and how to fix them.
+In this article, we will explore their unexpected causes and how to fix slow shower drains.

 Common Causes of Slow Shower Drain